 Pre-programmed Supply vs Natural Demand

-Both, in crypto and in traditional markets, demand and supply defines the price of the asset.
+In crypto and in traditional markets, demand and supply defines the price of the asset.
 Bulls and bears try to steal the scene, taking care of liquidity, trading volume, volatility and trends.

 Volatility Spikes vs Steady Income